Skip to main content

 • Grants awarded in the names of employees and their spouses who are actively involved in those organizations

 Through these programs, our employees direct more than $1 million in giving each year.
 Another way our employees give back is by sharing their professional skills through nonprofit board participation.
-In 2021, Amica leaders served as board members for 120 local and national organizations.
+In 2022, Amica leaders served as board members for nearly 100 local and national nonprofit organizations.

 In recent years, we extended our efforts to not only give thanks but give back through a countrywide month of giving, including opportunities to volunteer and a food drive in the weeks leading up to Thanksgiving.
 We’ve donated hundreds of thousands of pounds of food and engaged nearly every single employee in the effort.